hanhanwu/Hanhan-Machine-Learning-Model-Implementation/ReadMe_SearchRanking.txt

   Method 3 - Checking query words distance on the same page, assuming closer the more relative, and give the page higher score before rescaling.
 Here I am simpling calculating adjacent words distance and sum them up, since the words id returned by the sqlite query has already guaranteed showtest combination.
 I am also ignoring the order of the query words.

+  Method 4 - Counting the inbound links amount within a page.
+If a page has more relative links, it gets higher score.
+In this case, this method may not be the most important method.

   For each method, I am giving each method different weight based on how important they are to the results.
 The returned results work well on query = "Recommendation System", but has some unexpected results when query = "new Recommendation System".
+Combine all the methods together when calculating the page score will bring better/more reliable results.